Respiratory syncytial virus (RSV)

 What is it?

-Respiratory syncytial virus (RSV) is one of the leading causes of respiratory tract infections in young children.
-While for some it can cause the common cold, for others, it may lead to more severe infection.
-Children < 1 year of age, individuals with underlying medical conditions (e.g., chronic cardiac and lung disease), the older population, and immunocompromised people are more likely to experience serious disease and hospitalisation.
+Respiratory syncytial virus (RSV) is a virus that causes both upper and lower respiratory tract infections.
+Children under 1 year of age, individuals with underlying medical conditions (e.g. chronic cardiac and lung disease), the older population and immunocompromised people are more likely to experience serious disease requiring hospitalisation.

 What to look for

-Cold-like symptoms such as rhinorrhea (runny nose), fever, wheeze, headache and cough are common.
-Symptoms generally appear 1-5 days after exposure and can last 8-15 days.
+Cold-like symptoms such as rhinorrhoea (runny nose), fever, wheeze, headache and cough are common.
+Symptoms generally appear 1 to 5 days after exposure and can last 8 to 15 days.

-Whilst most infections are mild, bronchiolitis (inflammation of the small airways) and pneumonia (lung infection) can occur in severe presentations and may lead to hospitalisation for supportive measures such as oxygen therapy and rehydration.
+Whilst most infections are mild, bronchiolitis (inflammation of the small airways) and pneumonia (lung infection) can occur and may lead to hospitalisation for supportive measures such as oxygen therapy and rehydration.
+It is estimated that bacterial co-infections occur in around 30% of hospitalised patients.
+In older adults, RSV can exacerbate chronic obstructive pulmonary disease or lead to heart failure.

 RSV is highly contagious and can be transmitted via the inhalation of droplets containing the virus.
 RSV can also be transmitted when a person touches a contaminated surface and then touches their face.

-People with RSV are generally considered infectious for 3-8 days.
+People with RSV are generally considered infectious for 3 to 8 days.
 However, some people continue to spread the virus for up to 4 weeks.

 Epidemiology